OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/intro/creating-files-content.md

 ### More on Vi

 <!--
-// 'this is a brief intro to vi, it's actually a super powerful editor, learn more wiht this tutorial'
 // TODO: find a really good Vi tutorial
 -->
 There's a lot more than meets the eye with vim.
-It's actually a very power editor under the hood and can be installed in all major operating systems.
+It's actually a very powerful editor under the hood and can be installed in all major operating systems.
 If you want to learn how to make the most out of it, [Open Vim](http://www.openvim.com/tutorial.html) has a fantastic tutorial that can get you started.